-- a) chtab key=domain site.value=<your domain name> For example: chtab key=domain site.value=clusters.com - b) chtab key=master site.value=<ip address on the cluster network of Master node> For example: chtab key=master site.value=8.77.43.5 - c) chtab key=dhcpinterfaces site.value=<comma delimited list of nics to run dhcp> For example: chtab key=dhcpinterfaces site.value=eth1 tabedit:

-- a) export EDITOR=vim ( or your favorite editor) - b) tabedit site - c) make your changes, and use the editor command to save the file and quit.
-Your changes will automatically be imported into the xCAT database. - 2) Change the xCAT passwd table to set the default root password when the node is installed:
+- a) chtab key=domain site.value=<your domain name> For example: chtab key=domain site.value=clusters.com - b) chtab key=master site.value=<ip address on the cluster network of Master node> For example: chtab key=master site.value=8.777.43.5 - c) chtab key=dhcpinterfaces site.value=<comma delimited list of nics to run dhcp> For example: chtab key=dhcpinterfaces site.value=eth1 tabedit: - a) export EDITOR=vim (or your favorite editor) - b) tabedit site - c) make your changes, and use the editor command to save the file and quit.
+Your changes will automatically be imported into the xCAT database. - 2) Check the 1350 default database template files in /usr/share/xcat/template/e1350 directory to see if they apply to your environment.

-chtab key=system passwd.username=root passwd.password=cluster

-- Check the 1350 default database template files in /usr/share/xcat/template/e1350 directory to see if they apply to your environment.
 These templates, or templates you create from them, can be used to load the database xCAT tables using the tabrestore <path to template> command.
-The README, in the directory, explains how to use these files. - 4) The tabdump <tablename> will dump current contents of the database table.
-This can be used to dump the contents of a table and, if you redirect the output to a file, you can later reload the data using tabrestore. - 5) Use tabedit <tablename> to make any needed changes to the tables.
+The README, in the directory, explains how to use these files. - 3) The tabdump < tablename > will dump current contents of the database table.
+This can be used to dump the contents of a table and, if you redirect the output to a file, you can later reload the data using tabrestore. - 4) Use tabedit <tablename> to make any needed changes to the tables.
 Check the previous released xCAT tables for definitions.
-The 2.0 tables contain a header with the format of the fields in comments. - 6) Define the nodes in your cluster by using the nodeadd command.
-Ensure that all nodes, bmcs or management modules, and switches have hosts definitions, or the dhcp configuration will not update, and the bmcsetup will not receive meaningful data. (see nodeadd command in the xCAT Tables).

-- 7) If you want makehosts to update the /etc/hosts file for the defined nodes, bmcs/mms, and switches, use tabedit to update the hosts table with the hostnames and ip addresses to be added to /etc/hosts.
-Then run makehosts. - 8) makenetworks runs during the xCAT install and updates the networks table.
+The 2.0 tables contain a header with the format of the fields in comments. - 5) Define the nodes in your cluster by using the nodeadd command.
+Ensure that all nodes, bmcs or management modules, and switches have hosts definitions, or the dhcp configuration will not update, and the bmcsetup will not receive meaningful data. (see nodeadd command in the xCAT Tables). - 6) If you want makehosts to update the /etc/hosts file for the defined nodes, bmcs/mms, and switches, use tabedit to update the hosts table with the hostnames and ip addresses to be added to /etc/hosts.
+Then run makehosts. - 7) makenetworks runs during the xCAT install and updates the networks table.
 You should tabdump networks to ensure the setting are correct.
 If any need changing, tabedit networks table.
 Ensure the networks to be managed have the "dynamicrange" set to a hyphenated range of IP addresses to serve as staging for nodes being brought up.
-If any new networks are added, the makenetworks should be run again. - 9) Run makedhcp -n.
+If any new networks are added, the makenetworks should be run again.

+- 8) Run makedhcp -n.
 Review the /etc/dhcp.conf file created to ensure all your network definitions are correct.
 Note that the node host definitions will no longer appear here, but rather will appear in the leases file (/var/lib/dhcpd/dhcpd.leases) after the initial DHCP request from the node. xCAT 2.0 sets up dhcp to use the OMAPI command shell to setup, query and change the dhcp configuration.
-See man omshell, and http://linux.die.net/man/3/omapi for more information. - 10) Run "service dhcpd start" to load the initial omapi dhcp configuration. - 11) For blades, make sure your bladecenter management module is configured for the SNMP protocol: - a) Telnet into you management module.
+See man omshell, and http://linux.die.net/man/3/omapi for more information. - 9) Run "service dhcpd start" to load the initial omapi dhcp configuration. - 10) For blades, make sure your bladecenter management module is configured for the SNMP protocol: - a) Telnet into you management module.
 Once in, do the following (assumes "mm[1]" is the current active mm and "PASSW0RD" is your mm password). - b) env -T mm[1] - c) users -1 -ap sha -pp des -at set -ppw PASSW0RD - d) Log off the management module and test the connection with a query command such as rpower <noderange> stat or rinv <noderange> all.